MarufZak/study-logs/linux-command-line/README.md

 It's also possible to use wildcards for paths in GNU based `tar` program.
 For example `tar xf playground.tar --wildcards 'home/me/playgorund/dir-*/file-A'`.

 `find` program is also used often with `tar`, for example `find -name 'file-A' -exec tar rf playground.tar '{}' '+'`. `r` option is used to append the files to the archive.

+`tar` program also accepts input/output from stdin/stdout.
+For example `tar cf - playground > playground.tar`.
+Here `-` indicates write to stdout.
+Or `find -name file-A | tar cf - --files-from=- | gzip > playground.tgz`, where `--files-from` indicates to read from stdin.

+`tar` program supports builtin compressions with `gzip` and `bzip2` algos, for example `tar czf playground.tgz playground` for gzip and `tar cjf playground.tbz playground` for bzip2.

+It's also possible to archive and copy some directory from remote shell to local system with `ssh maruf@remote-host 'tar cf - Documents' | tar xf -`.
+Recall that outputs of commands executed with `ssh` are sent to stdin of local system.
+Here we write output to stdout in remote system, and pipe it to local `tar` program and extract it from input.